2023 Dallas Cowboys season: Week 5: at San Francisco 49ers

 In one of the most highly anticipated matchups of the season, the Cowboys traveled to San Francisco to face the undefeated 49ers in a rematch of the previous season's Divisional Round meeting, which San Francisco won, 19–12.
-The Cowboys were dominated on both sides of the ball from start to finish in a devastating 42–10 loss, their third straight to the 49ers.
+The Cowboys were dominated on both sides of the ball from start to finish in the 42–10 loss, their third straight to the 49ers.
 Dak Prescott tied a career worst by throwing three interceptions, and the defense allowed 421 total yards.
 Dallas dropped to 3–2 on the season with the blowout loss.